jkeshin/Shopify-Winter-Challenge/README.md

 3. What product was ordered the most by customers in Germany?

-Answered in a word doc named SQL_Questions
+Answered in a Word document named SQL_Questions